 Statistics Canada has just released the latest Survey of Employment, Payrolls and Hours (SEPH), which provides information on payroll employment, earnings and hours worked in Canada, the provinces and the territories.

-Wages were up in all ten provinces over the past year, with Prince Edward Island, Quebec, Ontario, and British Columbia and New Brunswick seeing the greatest increased.
+Wages were up in all ten provinces over the past year, with Prince Edward Island, Quebec, Ontario, British Columbia, and New Brunswick seeing the greatest increase.

 NFLD – $56,467.84 (+1.8%)